 6. Server Configuration Settings:

-A bit technical in nature, but monitoring, configuration files can help you improve your website security.
-A file like ‘web. config’ are some of the very powerful configuration files found in root web directory.
+A bit technical, but monitoring and configuration files can help you improve your website security.
+A file like ‘web. config’ are some of the very powerful configuration files found in the root web directory.
 These files allow administrators to execute server rules, including directives to enhance web security.
 Prevent directory browsing to prohibit malicious users from accessing and viewing the content.

 7. Install SSL Certificates: